jasemabeed114/Glorpy_The_Space_Thing/README.txt

 No matter who you are, or your reasoning for looking at this code, if you have any questions about the codebase, I would love to hear from you.

-Some legal stuff here: The art, music, and program codebase are property of James Tauzin (me) and not for redistribution :)
+Some legal stuff here: The art, music, and program codebase are property of James Tauzin and not for redistribution :)

+(C) 2021 James Tauzin
+All rights reserved.

 James.Tauzin@BronzeSwordStudios.com